 The console type usually has wheels that make it easy to position it where you need it most.
 This type typically has a much wider coverage area when it comes to moisture output.
 Though these (console) are often sold as a whole-home unit, how effective they are for that area really depends on the format of your home.

 An open concept home will benefit more from a console unit than one that is divided into several small rooms.
 The more obstacles or barriers to air flow, the less efficiency to get moisture circulated to those areas.
 A console unit can quickly humidify the area and removes the necessity for several small portable units.
 Before purchasing, you should decide where you will be placing it and ensuring there is an electrical outlet nearby.

 How to Choose

 If you're struggling between deciding on one style over the other, you should look at whether one room or the entire home needs more humidity and take the format of your living quarters into consideration.

 For some, it's more practical to have a small humidifier in the bedroom and one in the living room, where the family spends the most time.
 You should also consider whether there are spaces or rooms where moisture is already at the optimum level, so you do not add excess humidity there.
-A basement is generally damp though there are exceptions, adding humidity might not be a good idea.
+A basement is generally damp, though there are exceptions, so adding humidity might not be a good idea.

-Humidifiers can range from $20 to $200 or more depending on features, style and type of humidification.
+Humidifiers can range from $20 to $200 or more depending on features, style, and type of humidification.
 It's not unusual to find that a larger console unit costs as much as a table model.